Do Go On - 345 - Dame Julie Andrews

 Yeah.

-You know, people always say not bad for half an hour's work,
+You know, people always say it's not bad for half an hour's work,

 but it actually, I mean, once you actually look at the amount of time,